 The Fair Labor Standards Act (FLSA) allows employers to round employee time to the nearest quarter hour.
 Hence, if a worker clocks out at 5:35 pm, the employer may round the worker’s time to 5:30.
 However, to be legal, the employer must also round up when the worker clocks out 8 or more minutes after quitting time.
 Hence, if the worker clocks out at 5:38, the employer must round the worker’s time up to 5:45.

 Sometimes employers automatically round workers down to eight hours in a day, or 40 hours in a week, irrespective of how many hours the worker actually clocked.
 This is illegal if the time actually worked is more than eight hours in the day or 40 hours in the week.

 Together with our national associates, we have collected millions of dollars of unpaid compensation owed to hardworking employees.
 While every case is different and past performance is no guarantee of future success, we have the experience and the tools to go up against large corporations and help you get what you deserve.

 The lawyers and legal professionals at our office are committed to listening to the facts of your particular situation; giving our objective perspective about whether you have a case; providing guidance about alternative ways forward; sharing potential risks and complications; and maintaining the highest levels of ethics and confidentiality.
 When you contact our office, you can be confident that we will listen to the circumstances of your matter without judgment.
 We seek to be a resource for employees who may have been wronged by their employers.

 You deserve to be paid fairly for the work you perform.
-If your employer has failed to pay you the overtime you deserve, please call Lewis Kuhn Swan PC today at 719-694-3000 to discuss your case.
+If your employer has failed to pay you the overtime you deserve, please call Leventhal Lewis today at 719-694-3000 to discuss your case.
 We welcome workers from Colorado Springs, Pueblo, and Castle Rock.